exoscale/cert-manager-webhook-exoscale/README.md

 type: Opaque
 ```

-The IAM role policy of your key should allow at least the following `operation`s for your domain: `list-dns-domains`, `list-dns-domain-records`, `get-dns-domain-record`, `get-operation`, `create-dns-domain-record` and `delete-dns-domain-record`
+The IAM role policy of your key should allow at least the following `operation`s for your domain: `list-dns-domains`, `list-dns-domain-records`, `get-dns-domain-record`, `create-dns-domain-record` and `delete-dns-domain-record`

 Here is an example of the minimal policy required for the IAM role: